 Queens Residents Sue Over Paint, Pigeon Droppings Falling From Subway

-BROOKLYN (CN) – A group of Queens residents sued the Metropolitan Transit Authority over the toxic lead paint chips and pigeon excrement they say rain down onto streets and sidewalks from the 100-year-old elevated Flushing Subway Line.
+BROOKLYN (CN) – A group of Queens residents sued the Metropolitan Transportation Authority over the toxic lead paint chips and pigeon excrement they say rain down onto streets and sidewalks from the 100-year-old elevated Flushing Subway Line.

-The class-action lawsuit was filed Monday in Brooklyn federal court by four Queens residents on behalf of residents and property owners who have to endure the elevated Flushing Line’s “copious amounts of peeling lead-based paint, rust, structural wear and pigeon droppings.”
+The federal class action was filed Monday in Brooklyn by four Queens residents on behalf of residents and property owners who have to endure the elevated Flushing Line’s “copious amounts of peeling lead-based paint, rust, structural wear and pigeon droppings.”

-The Flushing, or Number 7, Line first began service in 1915.
+The Flushing Line, also known as the No. 7, first began service in 1915.

-The complaint hits the Metropolitan Transit Authority for allegedly neglecting to maintain and clean up the hazardous condition of lead paint on the elevated subway, claiming it has made repeated false assurances that no health hazard exists “when it knows the opposite is the case.”
+Riders accuse the MTA of neglecting to maintain and clean up the hazardous condition of lead paint on the elevated subway, claiming it has made repeated false assurances that no health hazard exists “when it knows the opposite is the case.”

 The proposed class calls the lead paint peeling off the MTA structures “a severe public health emergency” that releases toxic substances from the Flushing Line into the air and onto the soil, ground, sidewalks and roads underneath.

-According to the New York City Department of Health, lead is particularly harmful to children and can cause learning and behavior problems, as well as delays in physical growth and mental development.
+New York City’s Department of Health has called lead particularly harmful to children, saying it can cause learning and behavior problems, as well as delays in physical growth and mental development.
 New York City banned the use of lead paint in homes in 1960.

-The class-action lawsuit seeks a permanent injunction ordering the MTA to have an independent, court-appointed inspector conduct an investigation of the lead and other health hazards of the elevated structures of the Flushing Line, followed by abatement and elimination of all lead-related hazards.
+The class seeks a permanent injunction ordering the MTA to have an independent, court-appointed inspector conduct an investigation of the lead and other health hazards of the elevated structures of the Flushing Line, followed by abatement and elimination of all lead-related hazards.

-It also seeks blood testing of class residents, upon request, to ascertain if they require medical attention due to exposure to toxins released by the subway.
+They also seek blood testing of class residents, upon request, to ascertain if they require medical attention due to exposure to toxins released by the subway.

 In addition to lead paint, Queens residents are also concerned about pigeon droppings falling from the Flushing Line.